scooterhanson/Meep-backend/README.md

 # Meep

-Meep is a configurable alarm program based around a Raspberry Pi setup with existing sensors.
+Meep is a configurable alarm program based around a Raspberry Pi that can be set up with existing sensors (door/window/motion/etc.).
 If you have a house wired for an alarm system, this makes a very cost-effective solution without having to subscribe to a service.

 This is the python/mongo back-end of the alarm system.
 Technically, it's functional as-is;  config files can be used to manage the system and the output will show status alerts.
 However, check out [Meep-frontend](https://github.com/scooterhanson/Meep-frontend) for a PHP web console (designed for mobile use) that adds a lot of control and visibility to the system.